Będzin: Transport

+Będzin is served by national roads 94, connecting Zgorzelec and Kraków, and 86, connecting Katowice and Warsaw.

-Będzin is conveniently located at the intersection of two national roads - the 94th (Zgorzelec - Kraków), and the 86th (Katowice -Warsaw).
-Katowice International Airport is located 23 km away, at Pyrzowice.
-The town also is a rail hub, where two connections meet.
-Będzin has three rail stations (Będzin-Miasto, Będzin and Będzin-Ksawera), and convenient bus and tram connections to neighboring cities.
-The first tram line was opened there in 1928.
+Katowice International Airport is located about 23 km (14 mi) from the town, at Pyrzowice.

+The town is also a railway junction, with three stations: Będzin Miasto, Będzin and Będzin Ksawera.
+Local bus and tram services connect Będzin with neighbouring towns and cities in the Upper Silesian metropolitan area.
+The first tram line in Będzin opened in 1928.
 At that time the Black Przemsza River which runs through the city was also an important transport hub.
-The "Black" Przemsza is so named because the river bed as it flows through Będzin exposes a coal seam, making the water above it appear black.